signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 **Exercise.** Go back to your old code for various R exercises.
 Find five functions which could be written more easily or clearly using functional programming (*e.g.*, using the `*apply()` functions instead of a `for` loop) and rewrite them.
 Check the difference in runtime.

 **Exercise.** If you remember writing any R code in the past for exercises where you kept adding values to a vector or list on every iteration of a loop, rewrite the code here using a preallocated data structure (if possible).
-CHeck the difference in runtime using the `timeit` package.
+Check the difference in runtime using the `timeit` package.

 Supplemental exercises
 ----------------------